Vonng/pigsty/docs/PGSQL-DB.md

 Databases [defined](#define-database) in [`pg_databases`](PARAM#pg_databases) will be automatically created during cluster bootstrap.

-If you wish to [create database](PGSQL-ADMIN#create-database) on existing cluster, the `bin/pgsql-db` util can be used.
+If you wish to [create database](PGSQL-ADMIN#create-database) on an existing cluster, the `bin/pgsql-db` util can be used.

 Add new database definition to `all.children.<cls>.pg_databases`, and create that database with: